 Always Motor in and out of the Club location.
 The harbor - masters have asked that members do not sail in or out unless there is engine failure.
-They have granted us permission to teach the skill in courses.
+They have granted us permission to teach the skill in Coastal courses.

 KSC boats are not equipped with toilets or Porta-Pottis.
 Members are welcome to bring their own portable units for use during their reservation but must remove them when checking the boat back in.
 A charge will be made to remove and dispose of any units left on KSC boats.

 Return Boats in as good or better condition as you got them.
 Upon completion of a sail:

 · Return and properly secure the boat to the slip it belongs in.

 · Turn all electric devices, switches, and batteries off.

 · Flake, stow, bag, and cover all sails.